vedidev/android-store/README.md

 What's next?
 In App Purchasing.
 ---

 android-store provides you with VirtualCurrencyPacks.
-VirtualCurrencyPack is a representation of a "bag" of currencies that you want to let your users purchase in Google Play.
-You define VirtualCurrencyPacks in your game specific assets file which is your implemetation of IStoreAssets ([example](https://github.com/soomla/android-store/blob/master/SoomlaAndroidExample/src/com/soomla/example/MuffinRushAssets.java)).
-After you do that you can call StoreController to make actual purchases and android-store will take care of the rest.
+VirtualCurrencyPack is a representation of a "bag" of currency units that you want to let your users purchase in Google Play.
+You define VirtualCurrencyPacks in your game specific assets file which is your implementation of `IStoreAssets` ([example](https://github.com/soomla/android-store/blob/master/SoomlaAndroidExample/src/com/soomla/example/MuffinRushAssets.java)).
+After you do that you can call `StoreController` to make actual purchases and android-store will take care of the rest.

 Example: